 3. Develop relationships with human beings.

 Clients might deal with a few account managers on a regular basis, but take the time to get to know the other folks on your team.
 Bring that mindset to all levels of the agency, including senior-level leadership.

 Clients should allow digital marketing agencies to attend as many of their relevant internal meetings as possible, including sales meetings, planning meetings, and staff meetings on important topics.
 This gives the agency a baseline for how to improve lead generation, customer experience and customer retention.

 Owners, CEOs, and VPs of the client’s business should be heard and known by senior leadership at agencies.
 The conversations between these executives will differ from conversations with other agency employees, ideally ensuring that the relationship continues to meet the needs of both parties.

 By connecting with real people across many levels of leadership, your two companies can form a true partnership; these relationships will go a long way toward aligning strategic vision.
 Plus, life is much better when we work with people we know and generally like.

 Agencies can deliver a deep bench of marketing expertise at a fraction of the cost of an internal marketing team.
-Not every relationship will be “the one,” but it’s your responsibility to ensure you’re pushing your agency to be the best it can be.
+Not every relationship will be “the one,” but it’s your responsibility to ensure you’re pushing your digital marketing agency to be the best it can be.
 Considering the wasted resources of a switch, it’s always worth giving this relationship a legitimate try before you call it quits.